Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Juni 2025 16.27.05 UTC
+- WIB: Minggu, 1 Juni 2025 17.30.01 UTC
-- WITA: Minggu, 1 Juni 2025 17.27.05 UTC
+- WITA: Minggu, 1 Juni 2025 18.30.01 UTC
-- WIT: Minggu, 1 Juni 2025 18.27.05 UTC
+- WIT: Minggu, 1 Juni 2025 19.30.01 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: friendship
+Kategori: technology